Yukitoshi12345/Bank-Marketing-Analysis/README.md

 3. <b>Customer demographics</b>, such as <b>age and previous campaign interactions</b>, play a notable role in subscription likelihood.
 4. <b>One-hot encoded categorical variables</b> such as <b>job type, education, and marital status</b> contribute less but still have an impact.

-## Model Evaluation
-### **Model Evaluation**

-The **final model** is compared to the **baseline model** to evaluate the impact of hyperparameter tuning on classification accuracy and predictive performance.
-While overall accuracy remains nearly the same, hyperparameter tuning has led to improvements in recall and F1-score.

-#### **Key Observations:**
-- **Recall improved from 39.38% to 40.80%**, meaning the **final model correctly identifies more subscribed customers (True Positives)** compared to the baseline model.
-- **F1-score increased from 49.75% to 50.32%**, indicating a better balance between **precision and recall**, leading to a more effective classification model.
-- **Precision slightly decreased from 67.56% to 65.62%**, which suggests a small increase in **false positives** as the model prioritises recall over precision.
-- **The ROC-AUC score increased from 93.58% to 93.78%**, reinforcing the **model’s ability to differentiate between customers who will and will not subscribe**.
-- The **confusion matrix shows a reduction in false negatives**, suggesting that the final model has **improved its ability to capture actual subscribers** while maintaining a high number of correctly predicted non-subscribers.
-- The **final model demonstrates a slight trade-off**, sacrificing some precision to achieve higher recall, which is beneficial in cases where identifying potential subscribers is more important than minimising false positives.

-Overall, **hyperparameter tuning has successfully optimised the AdaBoostClassifier**, making it a **more effective model for predicting customer subscriptions** by improving its ability to capture potential subscribers while maintaining high classification performance.

 ## Model Evaluation: Baseline Model vs Final Model

 To assess the impact of hyperparameter tuning, the baseline AdaBoostClassifier model is compared to the final optimised model.
 This evaluation focuses on key classification metrics, including accuracy, precision, recall, F1-score, and ROC-AUC, to determine whether the optimised model has improved over the initial version.